AzimUmarov/azimumarov/README.md

 - 👋 Hi, I’m @theazimjon
-- 👀 I’m interested in to get work exprience from siniors team
+- 👀 I’m interested in to get work exprience from seniors team
 - 🌱 I’m currently practicing in Full stack devolopment
 - 💞️ I’m looking to collaborate with data scientist for my project
 - 📫 How to reach me --  theazimjon@gmail.com